Penetration Pricing vs Price Skimming in SaaS

 | Price increases | Hard (churn risk) | Easier over time |

-| Works best when | Market is competitive, product is proven | Product is novel, ROI is obvious |
+| Works best when | Market crowded, product proven | Product novel, ROI obvious |

 | Churn risk | High if price-sensitive ICP | Low if right ICP |

-Penetration Pricing Strategy — When It Makes Sense for SaaS
+Penetration Pricing Strategy: When It Makes Sense for SaaS

 Use penetration pricing when: